What Is The Navigation Pane

 • Search Bar: A text field that allows users to search for specific items within the navigation pane.
 This feature is particularly useful when dealing with large amounts of content.

 • Breadcrumbs: A trail of links that shows the user's current location within the hierarchy.
-Breadcrumbs help users understand their context and navigate back to previous sections.
+Breadcrumbs help users understand their context and handle back to previous sections.

 • Customization: The ability to personalize the navigation pane by adding shortcuts, rearranging items, or changing the appearance.
 Customization allows users to tailor the navigation pane to their specific needs and preferences.